youngsuncompton/YSC/index.md

 Young Sun ([YSC](/info)) is a logical intuitive introvert ([INTJ](https://en.wikipedia.org/wiki/INTJ#Characteristics_of_INTJs)) and graphic designer.

-Currently thinking about experience and interaction on the digital media team at The Museum of Modern Art (MoMA) as well as some teaching.
+Currently thinking about experience and interaction on the digital media team at The Museum of Modern Art (MoMA) and some teaching.

 Now accepting commissions for identities, ephemera, books, and websites.
 [Get&nbsp;in&nbsp;touch&nbsp;☁︎ ](mailto:youngsuncompton@gmail.com)